tarafdarmansour/congestion-tax-calculator-net-core/HOWTOCHECKASSESMETNT.md

 ## Run IntegrationTest

-If you need to run integration tests it consists two steps:
+If you need to run integration tests it consists four steps:

 1. Set `CongestionTaxCalculator.Api` as _StartUp_ project.
 2. Run the solution.